 - from -1.1 to -2.4 suggests mild bone loss (osteopenia)

 - -2.5 or below indicates osteoporosis

 The Z score compares the bone mass with that of other people of a similar build and age.

 A doctor will typically repeat the test every 2 years as this allows them to compare results.

 As bones become weaker, fractures occur more frequently, and, with age, they take longer to heal.

 This can lead to ongoing pain and loss of stature as bones in the spine begin to collapse.
 Some people take a long time to recover from a broken hip, and others may no longer be able to live independently.

-Anyone concerned that they may be at risk of osteoporosis should ask their doctor about screening.
+Anyone concerned that they may be at risk of osteoporosis can ask their doctor about screening.